 - Wood damage.

 Fascia boards, the long wooden boards that run along the lower edge of the roof, hold the gutter system onto your home.
 When gutters have poor drainage, water can overflow onto the fascia boards and down your siding.
+Damage to the wood around your home is something to be wary of, as it can cause interior leaks.
 These wooden boards will start to decay and rot, compromising the health of your home’s exterior defense system.

 - Foundation damage.